iztiar/iztiar-core/schemas/imqtt-client.schema.md

 ## IMqttClient interface configuration

+As a reminder, for an instance have a connection one a MQTT message bus through this IMqttClient interface, not only must it implement this interface (this should be obvious), but also its configuration must include at least an empty IMqttClient group.

-Though there is only one interface implementation, this unique implementation may manage several broker connections.
-This can be done by providing either one IMqttClient configuration, or an array of objects.
+Also, and though the interface is only implemented once by the instance, this unique implementation is able manage several broker connections.
+This can be done by appending a connection name to the 'IMqttClient' configuration group:

-We say here to which broker(s) the IMqttClient will connect to.
+    - IMqttClient group handles one connection
+    - IMqttClient.name handles the 'name'd connection.

+The broker to be connected to may be identified, in the order of preference:

+    - by identifying its _feature_, i.e. by the Iztiar service which manages this broker
+    - by providing a full URI
+    - by providing proto, hostname, port.

 ### feature